anvix9/AWS-Token-Refresh-Automation-Guide-in-terminal-/README.md

 ## Best Practices

 Keep basic configuration information easily accessible.
-(I do that by storing them in a flash drive or env_variable but I still put it somewhere)
+(I do that by storing them in a flash drive or env_variables but I still put them somewhere)

 ## Automation
 I have written a python script that does just what I explained here.
 You just have to type in terminal: